All B2000++ deformation analysis elements are designed for static

 (weight w) epatch id e1-e12|f1-f7|b

-The degrees-of-freedom to be coupled can be specified optionally, by
+The degrees-of-freedom to be coupled can be specified by means of the

 degrees-of-freedom.
 For example, 123 means all displacement